Katze erholt sich nicht nach Narkose

 • If necessary, climbing aids to avoid overloading and falls

-If your pet has a scar or the wound is still held together with stitches, for example, safety precautions are particularly important so as not to prolong or even put the healing process at risk.
+If your pet has a scar or the wound is still held together with stitches, for example, safety precautions are particularly important so as not to prolong or even put the healing process to the test.
 Checking the affected areas of the body can also help to identify potential complications.
 So check regularly whether everything is still OK with the wound or the developing scar and the stitches.

 Popular products